aspect-build/rules_lint/docs/linting.md

 [![asciicast](https://asciinema.org/a/gUUuQTCGIu85YMl6zz2GJIgD8.svg)](https://asciinema.org/a/gUUuQTCGIu85YMl6zz2GJIgD8)

-Note that you can also apply fixes from linters that provide them.
+Note that you can also pass `--fix` to apply fixes from linters that provide them.
-Pass the `--fix` flag to the `lint.sh` script.
 This is the same flag many linters support.

 [![asciicast](https://asciinema.org/a/r9JKJ8uKgAZTzlUPdDdHlY1CB.svg)](https://asciinema.org/a/r9JKJ8uKgAZTzlUPdDdHlY1CB)